phanatcha/aiagent/README.md

 # AI Agent

-Ai Agent is a command-line assistant for automated code debugging and lightweight refactoring.
+AI Agent is a command-line assistant for automated code debugging and lightweight refactoring.
 It iteratively plans and executes actions—scanning files, reading/writing source code, and running Python—to work toward a user-defined task.
 The agent uses Google’s Gemini API for reasoning and planning.

 ---